From Ed Portal to Harvard Yard

 6

 Kevin’s grandfather, Yongshou Jin, speaks Shanghainese.
-Kevin speaks English, Latin, Chinese, Spanish and Shanghainese.
+Kevin speaks English, Latin, Chinese, Spanish, and Shanghainese.

 7